2bt/fakesid/docs/tutorial.md

 ## 1. Introduction

-Fake SID is a C64 music tracker for Android.
-Trackers are special programs for music creation.
-There are many great trackers out there for the C64, but running them requires either the real hardware or an emulator like VICE.
-A few cross-platform trackers exist which run on PC, GoatTracker being probably the most popular.
-Fake SID, however, lets you create music on the go.
-Its UI has been design especially for the phone.

-Fake SID is highly inspired by Linus Åkesson's amazing [Blackbird](https://www.linusakesson.net/software/blackbird/index.php).
-The emulation of the SID chip is based on TinySID by Tammo Hinrichs.

 As with all trackers, it may require some time to get familiar with all the ins and outs.
 If you already have experience with other trackers (especially C64 ones), the transition should not be too hard.